 DESIS Lab research projects culminate in the publication of academic papers, reports, and books.
 Explore the links below to view recent publications by DESIS Lab members and collaborators.

-The publication of the findings contained in this guide (PDF) mark a significant milestone in the DESIS Lab's partnership with the New York City Department of Housing Preservation and Development (HPD) and Public Policy Lab, a Brooklyn-based nonprofit.
+The publication of the findings contained in this guide mark a milestone in the DESIS Lab's partnership with the New York City Department of Housing Preservation and Development (HPD) and Public Policy Lab, a Brooklyn-based nonprofit.
 The guide describes the service environment for New Yorkers seeking HPD services and/or living in neighborhoods with significant HPD agency presence.
 It outlines current opportunities and future possibilities for improving services and provides technical and strategic information about implementing recommendations either through agencies or in collaboration with other stakeholders.
 This initiative was made possible by the generous support of the Rockefeller Foundation.